Agash912/Agash912/README.md

 <h1 align="center">Hi 👋, I'm Agash Uthayasuriyan</h1>

-I'm a student studying Information Systems at Northeastern University in Boston, and I'm passionate about data and machine learning.
+I'm a Masters student studying Information Systems at Northeastern University in Boston, and I'm passionate about data and machine learning.
 In this GitHub profile, you'll find a collection of my open-source projects, and various experiments.
 Feel free to explore and contribute to any of the repositories or get in touch with me.

 ## About Me